When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Cons

-• Microphone and speaker can create feedback when they’re too close to each other.
+• Microphone can cause feedback if too close to speakers.

 Our Ratings